 Fawnda Mithrush (Executive Director) is honoured to be Executive Director at Canada’s original nonfiction festival.
 Prior to arriving at the LitFest desk in 2014, she played the role of General Manager for two of Edmonton’s most well-loved theatre companies (Theatre Network and the outdoor Freewill Shakespeare Festival).
 She has penned stories and profiles for Avenue Magazine, Vue Weekly, Dance Current, Edmonton Journal, ACUA Vitae, and others.
 Moonlighting as producer and co-host of I Don’t Get It, an award-winning podcast about performance in Edmonton, she also consults on administration and nonprofit management with local arts organizations.
 Born and raised in YEG, her favourite pastime is boosting the city’s writers and artsy folk.
-She may also talk you to death about art, books, and cheese.
+She may also talk your ear off about art, books, and cheese.